 4. Create a schedule

 Divide tasks each day according to your ability so you can focus and finish them quickly.
-You can also estimate the number of tasks that you can accomplish and the time it will take to complete them.
+Estimate the number of tasks that you can accomplish and the time it will take to complete them.
 Follow this process to prepare your schedule:

 Related article: Time Management Tips to Level Up Your Productivity

 Working hard is necessary, but so is rest.
 Give yourself a set amount of time to work (it can be 60 minutes, 90 minutes, or whatever suits you) and reward yourself with a break in between each scheduled cycle.
 If you begin to feel tired and unfocused, try stretching, lying down for a few minutes with your eyes closed, tidying your room, making coffee or tea, chatting with others, or walking around your workplace for a few minutes.
 However, keep an eye on the time and don’t forget to return to work.

 Nowadays, people are no stranger to multitasking.
 While this method can save time and money, it can also be stressful and confusing.
 You should do it with a strategy to maintain the quality of your work.